 The present internet survey examined the demographic characteristics of Chinese-speaking international students in Australia, psychological distress levels as measured by the Kessler-10 (K-10) Item scale, help-seeking history and preferences, as well as treatment barriers.
 Of the 144 respondents, 54% reported high psychological distress (mean K-10 score = 23.96; SD = 9.03).
 However, only 9% of those who were highly distressed reported they had sought mental health services in the past year.
 While the majority preferred help from informal social networks, they tended to favour mental health services over traditional culture-specific forms of help.
 Common barriers to accessing mental health services reported by respondents with high psychological distress included costs or transportation concerns, limited knowledge of available services, time constraints, the perception that symptoms were not severe enough to warrant treatment, language difficulties and lack of knowledge of symptoms of psychological distress.
 Although the majority preferred face-to-face treatments over internet treatments, a considerable percentage of respondents were willing to try either treatment modality.
 Chinese-speaking international students are a high risk group for developing psychological distress, yet they tend to underuse mental health services.
 Education about the effectiveness of face-to-face and online treatments may increase treatment seeking by this population. © 2013 Taylor & Francis.

-Titov, N, Dear, BF, Johnston, L, McEvoy, PM, Wootton, B, Terides, MD, Gandy, M, Fogliati, V, Kayrouz, R & Rapee, RM 2014, 'Improving Adherence and Clinical Outcomes in Self-Guided Internet Treatment for Anxiety and Depression: A 12-Month Follow-Up of a Randomised Controlled Trial', PLOS ONE, vol. 9, no. 2.View/Download from: UTS OPUS or Publisher's site
+Titov, N, Dear, BF, Johnston, L, McEvoy, PM, Wootton, B, Terides, MD, Gandy, M, Fogliati, V, Kayrouz, R & Rapee, RM 2014, 'Improving Adherence and Clinical Outcomes in Self-Guided Internet Treatment for Anxiety and Depression: A 12-Month Follow-Up of a Randomised Controlled Trial', PLOS ONE, vol. 9, no. 2.View/Download from: Publisher's site

 Wootton, BM, Dear, BE, Johnston, L, Terides, MD & Titov, N 2014, 'Self-guided internet administered treatment for obsessive-compulsive disorder: Results from two open trials', JOURNAL OF OBSESSIVE-COMPULSIVE AND RELATED DISORDERS, vol. 3, no. 2, pp. 102-108.View/Download from: Publisher's site